 - Online library staffed by a theological librarian

 - 24/7 technical support

 The MA program is nationally accredited by the Distance Education Accrediting Commission (DEAC), which is recognized as a national accrediting agency by the U.S. Department of Education and is a recognized member of the Council for Higher Education Accreditation.
-The university is certified as a degree-granting institution by the West Virginia Higher Education Policy Commission and the West Virginia Community and Technical College System.
+The university is certified as a degree-granting institution by the West Virginia Higher Education Policy Commission.